Yot Verk Matur

 Yot Verk Matur (Յոթ Վերք Մատուռ; meaning, "Seven Wounds Chapel") is a small monument erected around the late 14th-century in remembrance of seven lords of seven villages.
 Local folklore tells that when the Turko-Mongol conqueror Timur Lenk came into Armenia, he made war against the seven lords.
 As a result of the battles, the lords were killed and their villages were destroyed by Timur.
 Seven khachkars were placed in a row upon a low-rock wall enclosure as a memorial to the lords.
 The center khachkar dominates the others.

-The memorial is located in the mountains 8 km south-east of the ruins of the fortified Urartian settlement of Teyseba, also known as Odzaberd and also in close proximity to the modern-day village of Tsovinar.
+The memorial is located in the mountains 8 km south-east of the ruins of the fortified Urartian settlement of Teyseba, also known as Odzaberd and near the modern-day village of Tsovinar.
 Geographically it is located at the south-east corner of Lake Sevan, which can be seen in the distance at a highpoint amongst the ruins of Khrber where the memorial lies within.
 There are a number of medieval khachkars, headstones, and tombs in Khrber.
 The oldest graves are located at the base of a hill just south of the ruins.